CompleteBlenderCreator2/04_Low_Poly_Chess_Set/README.md

 In this video (objectives)…

-Setup Multiple Cameras
+Setup multiple cameras.
-Learn how to switch active cameras
+Learn how to switch active cameras.

 After watching (learning outcomes)…